harpooncorp/docs/docs/source/features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After you have located the image you would like to deploy, click and drag it onto the harpoon graph to the right.

 Be aware that to deploy this image, you will need to have a cluster running.
 If you have a running cluster, your node element will be glowing blue.
-If it is not, you can navigate to :doc:usage to watch a demo on how to deploy a cluster.
+If it is not, you can navigate to :doc:`usage` to watch a demo on how to deploy a cluster.

 Step 11: Confirm Cluster and OS Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~